 (iv) any other purpose reasonably related to the aforesaid.

-(c) If you have submitted any applications to the IPOS Group and/or IPOS’ registries:
+(c) If you have submitted any applications to IPOS and/or IPOS’ registries:

-(i) conducting research and surveys on behalf of the IPOS Group; and/or
+(i) conducting research and surveys on behalf of IPOS; and/or

 (ii) any other purpose reasonably related to the aforesaid.

-3.3 Furthermore, where permitted under the Act and/or where you have provided your consent to the IPOS Group separately, the IPOS Group may also collect, use and disclose your Personal Data for the following additional purposes:
+3.3 Furthermore, where permitted under the Act and/or where you have provided your consent to IPOS separately, IPOS may also collect, use and disclose your Personal Data for the following additional purposes:

-(a) providing or marketing services, products and benefits to you, including but not limited to special events and promotions from the IPOS Group;
+(a) providing or marketing services, products and benefits to you, including but not limited to special events and promotions from IPOS;

-(b) matching Personal Data with other data collected for other purposes and from other sources (including third parties) in connection with the provision, marketing or offering of products and services by the IPOS Group;
+(b) matching Personal Data with other data collected for other purposes and from other sources (including third parties) in connection with the provision, marketing or offering of products and services by IPOS;

-(c) administering and organising contests, lucky draws, promotional events, competitions and marketing campaigns, and personalising your experience at the IPOS Group’s touchpoints;
+(c) administering and organising contests, lucky draws, promotional events, competitions and marketing campaigns, and personalising your experience at IPOS’s touchpoints;

 (e) any other purpose reasonably related to the aforesaid.

-3.4 If you have provided your Singapore telephone number(s) and have indicated that you consent to receiving marketing or promotional information via your Singapore telephone number(s), then from time to time, the IPOS Group may contact you using such Singapore telephone number(s) (including via voice calls, text, fax or other means) with information about our products and services.
+3.4 If you have provided your Singapore telephone number(s) and have indicated that you consent to receiving marketing or promotional information via your Singapore telephone number(s), then from time to time, the IPOS may continue to contact you using such Singapore telephone number(s) (including via voice calls, text, fax, or other means) with information about our products and services, unless you have withdrawn your consent.

-3.5 In relation to particular products and services or in your interactions with the IPOS Group, we may also have specifically notified you of other purposes for which we collect, use or disclose your Personal Data.
+3.5 In relation to particular products and services or in your interactions with IPOS, we may also have specifically notified you of other purposes for which we collect, use or disclose your Personal Data.
 If so, we will collect, use and disclose your Personal Data for these additional purposes as well, unless we have specifically notified you otherwise.

 4. Disclosure of Personal Data

-4.1 The IPOS Group will take reasonable steps to protect your Personal Data against unauthorised disclosure.
-Subject to the provisions of any applicable law, your Personal Data may be disclosed by the IPOS Group, for the purposes listed above (where applicable), to the following entities or parties, whether they are located overseas or in Singapore:
+4.1 IPOS will take reasonable steps to protect your Personal Data against unauthorised disclosure.
+Subject to the provisions of any applicable law, your Personal Data may be disclosed by IPOS, for the purposes listed above (where applicable), to the following entities or parties, whether they are located overseas or in Singapore:

-(b) companies providing services relating to medical screening, insurance, marketing and consultancy to the IPOS Group;
+(b) companies providing services relating to medical screening, insurance, marketing and consultancy to IPOS;

-(d) agents, contractors or third party service providers (including but not limited to external tutors and lecturers) who provide services in connection with the courses, programmes and events organised, conducted and administered by the IPOS Group;
+(d) agents, contractors or third party service providers (including but not limited to external tutors and lecturers) who provide services in connection with the courses, programmes and events organised, conducted and administered by IPOS;

 (e) our partners or collaborators in our courses, events and programmes (including but not limited to the National University of Singapore);

-(f) any business partner, investor, assignee or transferee (actual or prospective) to facilitate business asset transactions (which may extend to any merger, acquisition or asset sale) involving any of the IPOS Group;
+(f) any business partner, investor, assignee or transferee (actual or prospective) to facilitate business asset transactions (which may extend to any merger, acquisition or asset sale) involving IPOS;

 (g) external banks, credit card companies and their respective service providers;